Background Image for Header:

 Designing your presentation

-We've gathered resources on how to create an effective presentation, where to print
+We’ve gathered a collection of resources to help you create and deliver an effective research

 -

-Creating an Effective Research Poster (ppt to download by Dr. Michelle
+Creating an Effective Research Poster by Dr. Michelle

-All presenters should learn and practice professional etiquette common to all disciplines:
+All presenters are expected to demonstrate professional etiquette and respect during the event common to all disciplines:

-- Poster presenters should remain with their posters for the entire session and be ready to present and respond to questions from spectators who will be making their way around the session.
+- Stay with your poster for the entire session and be ready to present and respond to questions from judges and attendees.

 additional resources